w3f/Grants-Program/MPT.md

 Short term: Private markets support to tokenize SMEs shares and create private ETFs/portfolio Long term: become the go-to platform powered by Substrate and Polkadot for private companies and digital private markets.

+- build a primary and secondary issuance platform to connect private and isitituonal investors to SMEs wanting to expand and grow in emerging markets where financial infrastructure are lacking
 - oracles offline and online
 - onchain KYV/KYB/AML/KYT?!
 - wallet/custodial/wallet to be controlled by advisors only on permissioned tokens vs non custodial? (it must be custodial at least for the infra provider)